For a downloadable document of all tournament rules for 2026 click here.

 Laws and Regulations

-You must abide by All federal, state, and local laws and all fishing and boating rules.
+You must abide by All federal and provincial fishing and boating rules.

 Failure to comply with any tournament rules subjects participants to disqualification and removal from the competition, as determined by the tournament officials.
 The right to refuse sale and/or revoke a competition ticket to anyone is hereby reserved.